Zomato/vinifera/README.md

 You can also donate to [Feeding India](https://www.feedingindia.org/)

+## Disclaimer

+Neither Zomato nor developers of this tool are responsible for any damage caused by this tool or usage of the same.
+Use responsibly.
+Refer to LICENSE for more details.

 ## License

 Vinifera is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.